 The Student Government Association (SGA) of Lincoln College is responsible for (1) engendering a close relationship among the student body, faculty, and staff, and administration; (2) preserving revered traditions; (3) encouraging wholesome school spirit comprised of loyalty, cooperation, and unity among students; (4) fiduciary responsibility and duty to expend the SGA budget.
 Membership in SGA includes Executive officers and the Student Senate.
-The executive and legislative powers of this organization are vested in a Student Senate.
-The Senate is composed of one member appointed by each recognized student organization (RSO) and four officers elected by the Student Body.
-More information about the SGA can be found on their website at www.studentlife.lincolncollege.edu/sga.
+More information about the SGA can be found on their website at https://lincolncollege.presence.io/organization/student-government-association.